rexroni/venowm/README.md

 - Native (as in C-code-not-Perl-script) support for workspaces, inspired by the [jcs/ratpoison](https://github.com/jcs/ratpoison) fork.

 - Support hot-plugging of displays.
-It is embarrassing when you have to explain to your Mac-using coworkers that you need to close all of your windows every time you unplug a display from your laptop.
+It is embarrassing when you have to explain to your Mac-using coworkers that you need to close all of your windows and restart your window manager every time you unplug a display from your laptop.

 - (Long-term) Eventually support Nvidia proprietary driver.
 Because work laptops running CUDA deserve a great window manager, too.